zwartopwit/paspartout.api.public.v2.js/README.markdown

       }
     });

-The first argument in the success callback includes the following fields:
+The object passed as the first argument in the success callback the site object including the following fields:

 - title _(meta title)_
 - description _(meta description)_